pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/local_ahead_commits.png">
  </p>

-We can know go back to history like we have discussed previously to checkout the contents of the files on the remote repo back to a where they where before adding the new commits.
+We can now go back to history (like we have discussed previously) to checkout the contents of the files on the remote repo back to their state before adding the new commits.

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/checkout_whales.png">